rricharz/R65/README.md

 R65 computer system is emulated in the emulator.

 The emulator uses a very nice 6502 emulation module written 2011 by Mike Chambers (miker00lz@gmail.com).
-The look and feel and speed of the emulated system is very similar to the original.
-Floppy disk access is much faster
+The look and feel of the emulated system is very similar to the original.
+But everything is much faster.

 While the original system used a 8x7 matrix for the character display, I have decided to use a high resolution font in the emulation to improve readability.